 To communicate effectively, everyone needs both to have the ability to share thoughts with others and be able to understand what other people are trying to communicate.
-If your child is visually impaired and has additional disabilities, sign language may be one tool she can use to convey her thoughts to others.
-Learning a few basic signs such as “more,” “help,” “play,” and “drink” that she can use to make her desires known may help her realize she can let others know what she wants in ways other than crying, reaching, or another form of nonverbal communication.
+If your child is blind or low vision and has additional disabilities, sign language may be one tool that can be used to convey thoughts to others.
+Learning a few basic signs such as “more,” “help,” “play,” and “drink” can be used to make your child’s desires known may help her realize she can let others know what she wants in ways other than crying, reaching, or another form of nonverbal communication.

 What Is Sign Language?